Fastlane (2019): Background

-The event was held at the Quicken Loans Arena in Cleveland, Ohio.
+The fifth annual Fastlane was the second time for the event to be held at the Quicken Loans Arena in Cleveland, Ohio, after 2016.

-Fastlane is a professional wrestling event first produced by WWE in 2015.
-The name of the event is a reference to its position on the "Road to WrestleMania", being held in the two-month period between the Royal Rumble and WWE's flagship event; the first two Fastlane events were held in February before moving to March.
-While the 2018 event was a SmackDown-exclusive event, WWE discontinued brand-exclusive pay-per-views (PPV) following WrestleMania 34 that year, and the 2019 Fastlane in turn featured wrestlers from both the Raw and SmackDown brand divisions.
-The fifth Fastlane was held on March 10 at the Quicken Loans Arena in Cleveland, Ohio, and was the second Fastlane held at this venue after the 2016 event.
-The event aired on pay-per-view worldwide and was available to livestream on the WWE Network.
+Fastlane was an annual professional wrestling pay-per-view (PPV) and livestreaming event first produced by WWE in 2015.
+The name of the event was a reference to its position on the "Road to WrestleMania", being held in the two-month period between the Royal Rumble and WWE's flagship event.
+The first two Fastlane events were held in February before moving to March.
+Announced on November 22, 2018, the fifth Fastlane was scheduled for March 10, 2019, at the Quicken Loans Arena in Cleveland, Ohio, and was the second Fastlane held at this venue, after the 2016 event.
+In addition to airing on traditional pay-per-view worldwide, it was livestreamed on the WWE Network.
+While the 2018 event was a SmackDown-exclusive event, WWE discontinued brand-exclusive PPV and livestreaming events for the main roster following WrestleMania 34 in April that year, thus the 2019 event featured wrestlers from both the Raw and SmackDown brands, which made it the first Fastlane to feature multiple brands during a brand split.